liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 1. Create a session.
 2. Import the Liferay services for your app to use.
-3. Create a service object and call it's service methods.
+3. Create a service object and call its service methods.

 We'll show how the [Liferay Mobile SDK Sample Android App](https://github.com/brunofarache/liferay-mobile-sdk-sample-android/tree/1.0.0)